10 fascinating facts about 'Jeopardy!'

-The game show has run for 52 years in a handful of iterations, briefly leaving the airwaves here and there in the 1970s and early '80s.
+The game show has run for over 50 years in a handful of iterations, briefly leaving the airwaves here and there in the 1970s and early '80s.
 The addictive answer-and-question series made hosts Art Fleming and Alex Trebek household names.
 With half a century of history, there are many fascinating anecdotes and details about Jeopardy!
 Here are ten things you might not know.

 1. It was not the first game show to give the answers and ask for the questions.
 In fact, the first-ever game show did that.

 The first live television quiz show, CBS Television Quiz aired from 1941 to 1942 out of New York.
 Alas, no recordings or images remain from the broadcasts, but the format was similar to Jeopardy! with host Gil Fates providing answers and asking contestants for the questions.

 2. The maximum amount of money one can win in a single game is $566,400.